 If Plymouth Rock could talk, what would it say?

-In the children’s storybook “The Secrets of Plymouth Rock” the rock indeed talks.
-It tells the story of the Landing of the Pilgrims.
-Most importantly young audiences in Plymouth Massachusetts are learning not only does the Rock talk, it sings!
-Songwriter and composer Candido Bretto takes 28 Plymouth elementary school students and their music teachers on a rockin’ musical journey from cover-to-cover of the book with 12 original songs.
-The Rock and the Pilgrims sing about hope, optimism, survival and self awareness.
+It tells the story of the Landing of the Pilgrims and the Mayflower.
+Most importantly young audiences in Plymouth Massachusetts are learning not only does Plymouth Rock talk, it sings!
+Songwriter and composer Candido Bretto takes 28 Plymouth elementary school students and their music teachers on a rockin’ Plymouth musical journey from cover-to-cover of the book with 12 original songs.
+Plymouth Rock and the Pilgrims sing about hope, optimism, survival and self awareness.

 A delightful story written by a Teacher for her Students

 Author Diane L. Finn a Plymouth elementary school teacher of 30+ years wrote a curriculum with the Plimoth Plantation to teach about the Pilgrims.
 “I wrote the book as a way to teach young children on our tours when they visited Plymouth Rock.”
 Diane was referring to “Colonial Lantern Tours” which she owned and operated along with her husband Dan for many years along with the Plymouth Rock Trolley Company in Plymouth.
-The quickest way to get a copy of Diane’s book is to visit her website at TheSecretsOfPlymouthRock.com.
+The fastest way to get your hands on a copy of the book is to visit Diane’s website at TheSecretsOfPlymouthRock.com.

 If you’d like to purchase the companion music cd your wait will be over this summer.
-On Saturday, May 4th and Saturday, May 11th, 4th and 5th grade students from 6 Plymouth area elementary schools (Cold Spring Elementary School, Nathaniel Morton Elementary School, West Elementary School, South Elementary School, Federal Furnace Elementary School and Hedge Elementary School) will be singing the songs in the Funk Lab recording studio owned by actor Johnny Drama Alves of A&E’s Wahlburgers.
+That’s because on Saturday, May 4th and Saturday, May 11th, 4th and 5th grade students from 6 Plymouth area elementary schools (Cold Spring Elementary School, Nathaniel Morton Elementary School, West Elementary School, South Elementary School, Federal Furnace Elementary School and Hedge Elementary School) sang the songs in the Funk Lab recording studio owned by actor Johnny Drama Alves of A&E’s Wahlburgers.
 Stay tuned.

 If that’s not enough, wait until you hear what dancer Kaylee “Impavido” Millis of tv’s “So You Think You Can Dance” has planned for Plymouth area students.
 She’s choreographing the music and plans to teach “The Secrets of Plymouth Rock” this summer.
 Once again, stay tuned.

-With the 400th Anniversary of the Landing of the Pilgrims around the corner this is the perfect way for elementary students around the US to celebrate the birth of our nation along with the students of Plymouth MA.
+With the 400th Anniversary of the Landing of the Pilgrims around the corner this is the perfect way for elementary students around the US to celebrate along with the students of Plymouth Massachusetts.
 The themes of the 400th celebration are innovation, exploration, self-governance, religious expression, immigration and thanksgiving.
-“The Secrets of Plymouth Rock” touches upon each one in its unique way teaching our children Early American history through music.
+“The Secrets of Plymouth Rock” touches upon each theme in its unique way teaching our children Early American history through music.